 Once opened with your master password, a NordLocker container acts just like a regular folder.
 Files will be opened by their usual programs and seamlessly re-encrypted when changes are saved.

 To encrypt files, just drag and drop them into an open Locker window.
 You will be asked if you want to keep the original or move it to the Locker-only.
 You can add user access for other NordLocker customers, which is particularly useful for sharing Lockers that are stored online.

-To store a Locker online, simply upload it to your cloud service of choice.
+To store a Locker online, simply upload it to your cloud service of choice (if you are using a third-party cloud storage service).
 If you store a Locker in your cloud folder, then any changes made to files to it will be immediately mirrored in your cloud storage.